 Award recipients

-Dr Haryana Dhillon (BSc MA PhD) is a Senior Research Fellow in the School of Psychology at the University of Sydney.
+Professor Haryana Dhillon is a Senior Research Fellow in the School of Psychology at the University of Sydney.
 She co-leads the Survivorship Research Group within the Centre for Medical Psychology and Evidence-based decision-making.
-Haryana is on the Clinical Oncology Society of Australia Council and Board.
-She is Deputy Chair of the Scientific Advisory Committee of the Psycho-Oncology Cooperative Research Group, a member of the Scientific Advisory Committees of the Australasian Lung Trials Group and the Australia New Zealand Urogenitary Trials Group.
+Haryana is the COSA President-Elect 2025-26.
+She is Chair of the Scientific Advisory Committee of the Psycho-Oncology Cooperative Research Group, a member of the Scientific Advisory Committees of the Australasian Lung Trials Group and the Australia New Zealand Urogenitary Trials Group.

 Her research interests are primarily in the areas of psycho-oncology, cancer survivorship, and health literacy.